ibm-cloud-docs/text-to-speech/faq-usage.md

 {: #faq-convert}
 {: faq}

 To submit text to the service for synthesized audio output, you make an HTTP or WebSocket request.
 You can use the API directly or use one of the Watson SDKs.
 [Getting started](/docs/text-to-speech?topic=text-to-speech-gettingStarted) offers examples of both the HTTP `POST /v1/synthesize` and `GET /v1/synthesize` methods.
-The [API reference](/apidocs/text-to-speech){: external} shows examples of all interfaces and methods.
+The [API & SDK reference](/apidocs/text-to-speech){: external} shows examples of all interfaces and methods.

 There is no graphical user interface for submitting text.
 See the [Text to Speech Demo](https://text-to-speech-demo.ng.bluemix.net/){: external} to try an example of the service in action.
 The demo accepts a small amount of your text as input to generate speech with different voices.